JesusAcuna/Date_Fruit_Classification_Keras/README.md

     git clone git@github.com:JesusAcuna/Date_Fruit_Classification_Keras.git
     cd Date_Fruit_Classification_Keras

-After that, we need to activate the virtual environment

-    pipenv shell

-And install the content of these files `Pipfile` and `Pipfile.lock`, these ones contain information about the libraries and dependencies I used.
+And install the content of this file `requirements.txt`, this one contains information about the libraries and dependencies I used.

-    pipenv install --skip-lock

-To exit the environment just type exit

-    exit
+    pip install -r requirements.txt

 For this project I used these libraries:
 - flask          : to build the web service framework
 - tflite-runtime : lite tensorflow library for prediction